sinhrks/daskperiment/docs/source/backend.rst

 `daskperiment` uses `Backend` classes to define how and where experiment results are saved.
 Currently, following backends are supported.

 * `LocalBackend`: Information is stored in local files.
 This is for personal usage with single PC.
-This backend doesn't intend to share information with others and move file(s) to another PC.
+Use this backend when you don't need to share information with others or to move file(s) to another PC.
-* `RedisBackend`: Information is stored in Redis and can be shared in a small team and between some PCs.
+* `RedisBackend`: Information is stored in Redis and can be shared in a small team or among several PCs.
-* `MongoBackend`: Information is stored in MongoDB and can be shared in a team.
+* `MongoBackend`: Information is stored in MongoDB and can be shared in a team or among PCs.

 You can specify required `Backend` via `backend` keyword in `Experiment` instanciation.

 LocalBackend
 ------------

 `LocalBackend` saves information as local files.
-When you create `Experiment` instance without `backend` argument, the `Experiment` uses `LocalBackend` to save its information.
+When you create `Experiment` instance without `backend` argument, the `Experiment` uses `LocalBackend` to save its information as default.

 .. note::

-   Following examples omit unrelated logs.
+   Unrelated logs are omited in following examples.

 .. code-block:: python